encode/django-rest-framework/docs/api-guide/routers.md

 See Django's [URL namespaces docs][url-namespace-docs] and the [`include` API reference][include-api-reference] for more details.

+---

-If using namespacing with hyperlinked serializers you'll also need to ensure that any `view_name` parameters on the serializers correctly reflect the namespace.
-In the example above you'd need to include a parameter such as `view_name='app_name:user-detail'` for serializer fields hyperlinked to the user detail view.
+**Note**: If using namespacing with hyperlinked serializers you'll also need to ensure that any `view_name` parameters on the serializers correctly reflect the namespace.
+In the examples above you'd need to include a parameter such as `view_name='app_name:user-detail'` for serializer fields hyperlinked to the user detail view.

+The automatic `view_name` generation uses a pattern like `%(model_name)-detail`.
+Unless your models names actually clash you may be better off **not** namespacing your Django REST Framework views when using hyperlinked serializers.

+---

 ### Routing for extra actions